wraaath-homelab/docs/README.md

-↖️ Table of contents \
-⭐ Be sure to star
+⭐ Be sure to star!
+Table of contents ↗️

 # 📖 Docs
 This is the documentation and guides for some of the things running in my homelab. \